ids/cluster-builder/docs/README_Windows.md

 # Windows Setup

-__Note:__ At the present time only ESXi deployment is supported on the Windows Subsystem.

 ## On the Windows System

 It is assumed that all of the VMware Workstation core tools already resolve from the Windows CMD shell.